Matheusnugas/rentredi-assessment/README.md

 ## 🎯 Bonus: Hybrid Logging System

-As a demonstration of **senior-level technical expertise**, this project includes a hybrid logging system that combines backend audit logs with frontend analytics.
+As a demonstration of real life monitoring experience, this project includes a hybrid logging system that combines backend audit logs with frontend analytics.

 ### 🔧 What It Does